typestack/class-transformer/README.md

 In case the nested object can be of different types, you can provide an additional options object, that specifies a discriminator.
-The discriminator option must define a `property` that holds the subtype name for the object and the possible `subTypes` that the nested object can converted to.
+The discriminator option must define a `property` that holds the subtype name for the object and the possible `subTypes` that the nested object can be converted to.
 A sub type has a `value`, that holds the constructor of the Type and the `name`, that can match with the `property` of the discriminator.

+The discriminator lookup can be done on the target object level (default) or at the parent level by setting `parentProperty: true`.

+The `property` can be a string containing nested properties names separated by `.` or a string array (eg: `photo.type`, ["photo", "type"]).

 Lets say we have an album that has a top photo.
 But this photo can be of certain different types.
 And we are trying to convert album plain object to class object.
 The plain object input has to define